-For many people after a fall, there is a sense of embarrassment that sets in and leads the person to leave the scene of the fall as quickly as possible.
-In order to protect yourself, there are some basic things that you need to do either before you leave the scene, or that you should return to the scene to do within a few hours.
+For many people after a slip and fall, there is a sense of embarrassment that sets in and leads the person to leave the scene of the fall as quickly as possible.
+Although, in order to protect yourself, there are some basic things that you need to do either before you leave the scene, or that you should return to the scene to do within a few hours.

 Take pictures of the location where you fell from several different angles.
 Be sure to capture any unusual hazards such as ice, snow, cracks, etc. that contributed to your fall.
 Take pictures of the footwear that you were wearing when you fell.
 It is important to take pictures of the soles of your shoes to show what sort of tread was on the footwear.
-If your clothing was damaged or dirtied by the fall, also take pictures of your clothing.
+Furthermore, if your clothing was damaged or dirtied by the fall, take pictures of your clothing as well.

 2. Report the Fall

 It is important to report your fall to the property owner or an agent of the property owner.
 Make sure they understand what caused your fall.
 If they complete an incident report, ask for a copy of it.

 If the owner of the property has surveillance cameras near the area of your fall, ask the owner to preserve the video.

 Get the names and phone numbers of any potential witnesses to your fall and people who were there after the incident.
 This is important because you may need them as witnesses during your claim.